 The beginnings of the castle date back to the end of the 13th century, as we know from the act of the second trial of the bishop of Kraków, Jan Muskata, filed in 1306 by the archbishop of Gniezno, Jakub Świnka.
 It was then described as a castle in Przemiłowice.
-The new name of the castle, Olsztyn appeared only in 1341.
-The first mention about castle’s burgrave, Zbyszko, dates back to 1349.
+The new name of the castle, Olsztyn (Holstein) appeared only in 1349, when the Olsztyn’s burgrave, Zdziśko, was mentioned.
 Since the beginning of its existence, the stronghold was to protect the western boundaries of the Kingdom of Poland against invasions from Silesia and the Czech Kingdom.
 It also served as a royal prison.
 According to tradition, during the reign of Casimir the Great, voivode of Poznań, Maćko Borkowic was imprisoned in it, who had been sentenced to starvation for organizing a plot against the king.

 In the fifteenth century, the so-called lower castle was created, which was probably expanded in the next century.
 Further renovation and modernization works were carried out in the 16th century by the starost Mikołaj Szydłowiecki and his successor Piotr Opaliński.
 In 1587, the castle was ineffectively besieged by archduke Maximilian.
 In 1656, the Swedes devastated castle and it remained in ruins.
 From 1722 the demolition of walls began, and the building material was used to erect the church.